rrott/grunt_coffee_chain/README.md

 ```

 ## Release History

-version 0.1.2 - 1.2.0 - some of them are incorrect and may broke the functionality.
-Use any higher version
-...
+> version 1.2.5 - Current.
+Updated coffeeChain to save all data to a temp file and only when everything is complete overwrite the destination file

+version 1.2.2 - the same as previous version but compiled from coffee to js using coffeeChain 1.2.1

 version 1.2.1 - refactored from scratch.
 It was compilled in common node.js way
-version 1.2.2 - the same as previous version but compiled from coffee to js using 1.2.1
-version 1.2.3 - is broken. do not use it!

-version 1.2.4 - Current.
-Updated coffeeChain to save all data to a temp file and only when everything is complete overwrite the destination file
+Note: versions 0.1.2 - 1.2.0 and v1.2.3 - 1.2.4 : some of them are incorrect and may be broken.
+Use any higher version